 3. make ganache truffles out of the cooled chocolate and chill them in the fridge.

 4. once the truffles have been chilled, coat each of them with melted chocolate and cocoa powder.

 LEARN TO COOK MORE

 For those interested in spending a day (or days) learning from instructor chefs at Le Cordon Bleu Dusit, you can browse through their programs at their website.
-Apart from the usual big diplomas in pastry & confectionary and cuisine (savouries: French and Thai cuisines), they also run short courses in bakery, Danish pastries, Artisan breads, Ice Creams and much more.
+Apart from the usual big diplomas in pastry & confectionary and cuisine (savouries: French and Thai cuisines), they also run short courses in bakery, Danish pastries, Artisan bread, Ice Creams and much more.
 Also very interesting are their short programs for kids from 8 – 15 years old.